-Employees who are assigned or volunteer and are approved by the Employer to assume additional duties in their job classification which requires accreditation, licensure or certification, shall be granted time off with pay, consistent with the operational needs of the Employer, and be reimbursed for any cost associated with the accreditation, licensure or certification.
-The Employer shall, consistent with operational needs, grant the necessary time off with pay and/or provide in-service training for employees required to maintain accreditation, licensure or certification as a minimum qualification for their position.
-The Employer may, but is not required to, reimburse the costs required to maintain accreditation, licensure, or certification.
+Employees whose job classification requires accreditation, licensure or certification, shall be granted time off with pay, consistent with the operational needs of the Employer, and be reimbursed for any cost associated with the accreditation, licensure or certification.
+The Employer shall, consistent with operational needs, grant the necessary time off with pay and/or provide inservice training for employees required to maintain accreditation, licensure or certification as a minimum qualification for their position.
+Effective July 1, 2024, the Employer shall reimburse the costs required to maintain accreditation, licensure, or certification that the employee is required to maintain as a minimum qualification for their classification.
 In addition, the Employer will pay the cost of and grant time off for physical examinations required for obtaining and renewing Commercial Driver's Licenses.
 The Employer shall reimburse the annual cost associated with an employee obtaining/retaining CNA certification.